quattor/quattor.github.com/_development/coding_style.md

 `CAF::Path` is a module related to path operations (rather than file contents).
 Its main features are:

-* Test if a path exists, is a file, a symlink, a hardlink or a directory
+* Test if a path exists, is a file, a symbolic link, a hard link or a directory
-* Symlink and hardlink management
+* Symbolic link and hard link management
 * Management of file permissions and owner

 See [Quattor documentation][quattor_documentation] for more details on the